-In partnership with the Institute of Race Relations and supported by Rabbits Road Press, Create are supporting a group of young people to develop an ambitious new oral history project that will take the history and legacy anti-racist organising in the 1980s as a starting point from which to explore different communities’ experiences of racism in Newham then and now.
+In partnership with the Institute of Race Relations and supported by Rabbits Road Press, Create have supported a group of young people to develop an ambitious new oral history project that takes the history and legacy anti-racist organising in the 1980s as a starting point from which to explore different communities’ experiences of racism in Newham then and now.

 Over the summer, a newly-established young people’s group has been meeting weekly at Old Manor Park Library, developing a programme of public talks, events, screenings and oral history training sessions that begin to situate their own insights and experiences of racism and activism in the context of this history.

 Their responses to this are now on display at an exhibition curated by the group at Old Manor Park Library.
 The exhibition is open every Saturday and Sunday in November, 10am-4pm.